llyttle/robot_localization/README.md

 4. Resample particles with probability proportional to their wegihts.
 5. Using the particle field, update the estimated pose of the robot.

+In addition to the implementation of these steps, we also wanted to push the code a little further and visualize the weights of each particle in rviz.
+Not only would it provide a nice visual representation of how the particle filter works, but it would prove a valuable time-saving tool when debugging the code.

 ### 2. Code Structure
 (maybe a flow diagram for code here?)